 I also did this on unfinished wood.
 I did some shelves for my movie theatre and I LOVED the results.
 Because they were unfinished I only needed two coats of stain to achieve my desired color and then did 4 coats of poly.
 Again, it takes a long time because I did one side at a time.
 I would do the front side and the top side and then flip it and do the back side and the under side at the same time.
 So I always knew which way to flip it so I never got confused.
 If it helps, make a note of what you did so you know what to do for next time.
 With that many coats and two sides, it is easy to forget how many of what you have already done.

-I am currently staining my kitchen a different color and I love it!
-I will be doing another post on that when I am done.
+I stained my kitchen a different color and I used two colors to get it depth and I love it!
+I would never go back to plain ol' Java.
+But it depends on the look you're going for.
+Make sure to check it out.
+You can see that HERE.
 If you want to see a sample of the colors you can view my video of that HERE.

 I loved the General Finishes Gel Stain and Poly!
 It was easy to work with and did not have a strong smell!!
 It doesn't drip and applies evenly.
 I won't use a different kind ever again!